Oblong/splash/README.md

 ### Before running splash

-1. Run the Leap Motion application
-2. Connect a Leap device
+1. Connect a Leap device
-3. Verify that the Leap system is working.
+2. Verify that the Leap system is working (e.g. with the Leap's own software).

 ### Actually running splash